dhbridge/curriculum/source/modules/2014-09-19-module01-terminal.markdown

 	Documents		Library		Public
 	Downloads		Movies		Sites

 Now that we know where we are, we now need to learn how to move around the different files.
-This is done with 'cd' or "change directory."
+This is done with 'cd' or "change directory".
 If you just type 'cd', you will move back to the root of your user directory.
 To move forward, type 'cd [Directory_Name]'.
 You can also move multiple directories at a time with 'cd [Directory_Name/Directory_Name/Directory_Name]'.
 This way you can dig down through your files.
 Let's give it a try.

 Type <span class="command">cd Documents</span> and press enter.
 Now type <span class="command">ls</span> and press enter.